Skip to main content

 One of the most frequent instances of tailgating occurs when an employee politely holds open a door for a colleague or visitor.
 This unintentionally creates a security breach by enabling an unauthorised user to access the building or area.
 Another instance where tailgating can occur is when an oblivious employee allows a door to slowly close behind them, leaving the opportunity for an unauthorised user to enter via the closing door.

-Tailgating can also happen unintentionally by third parties, such as subcontractors propping open a door whilst carrying out work.
-Tailgating can be a particular problem in multi-tenanted buildings where there are a large number of employees and contractors accessing the building.
+Tailgating can also happen unintentionally by third parties, such as subcontractors propping open a door while carrying out work.
+It can be a particular problem in multi-tenanted buildings where a large number of employees and contractors access the building.

-Tailgating not only puts the property, data and occupants of an organisation at risk, but it can also cost businesses huge losses in revenue from long-term damage to their brand and reputation.
+Tailgating not only puts an organisation’s property, data, and occupants at risk but can also cost businesses considerable revenue losses from long-term damage to their brand and reputation.
 For service industries such as the leisure industry, where controlled access is required, this can also result in a loss of revenue.

-There is a range of anti-tailgating solutions that can help you eliminate the threat of unauthorised access at the point of entry before your security is breached.
+A range of anti-tailgating solutions can help you eliminate the threat of unauthorised access at the point of entry before your security is breached.

 A Security Revolving Door or Security Portal can provide the highest level of anti-tailgating detection, ensuring the user is alone.
-Security Revolving Doors and Security Portals can also enable sites to operate 24/7 with unmanned access, ensuring only authorised users can gain access day or night.
+They can also enable sites to operate 24/7 with unmanned access, ensuring only authorised users can gain access day or night.
 With a high level of tailgating detection and additional levels of security, such as resistance to a forced attack and bullet-resistant glazing, Security Revolving Doors and Security Portals are ideal for high-security sites.

-For locations with a high level of footfall and a requirement to manage the flow of people, Speed Gates can create a secure entrance line whilst providing tailgating detection.
+Speed Gates can create a secure entrance line whilst providing tailgating detection for locations with a high level of footfall and a requirement to manage the flow of people.

 Tailgating (piggybacking) detection

 How do Speedgates help?
-The user presents a valid ID card, the gate opens, and the user enters the lane.
+When a user presents a valid ID card, the gate opens, and the user enters the lane.
 When a second user without a valid ID card enters, lane tailgating is detected.
-An alarm output is given, and the gate closes.
+An alarm is output, and the gate closes.

-For sites where more traditional forms of anti-tailgating are not suitable, a sensor-based Smart Access Control System (SMACS) can provide the perfect solution.
+A sensor-based Smart Access Control System (SMACS) can provide the perfect solution for sites where more traditional forms of anti-tailgating are not suitable.
 SMACS is a highly flexible multi-flow solution using cameras and sensors to detect and prevent tailgating.
 The discreet installation ensures no alterations to your building’s infrastructure are required, meaning SMACS can be installed or retrofitted with minimal disruption utilising existing doors.

-Full Height Turnstiles can provide a robust solution to prevent unauthorised access 24/7 without needing manned security.
-However, they are unable to provide tailgating detection.
-Full Height Turnstiles are most frequently used on the site perimeter to provide pedestrian access alongside CCTV.
+Full-height turnstiles can provide a robust solution to prevent unauthorised access 24/7 without needing manned security.
+However, they are unable to provide detection.
+Full-height turnstiles are most frequently used on the site perimeter to provide pedestrian access alongside CCTV.

 Let us help you prevent unauthorised access.